tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 ### Endpoint validation with Event Grid events

-When using an endpoint like an HTTP-triggered Azure function with Event Grid, you'll need to validate the subscription through handshake:
+When using an endpoint like an `HTTP-triggered Azure function with Event Grid`, you have two choices for the manual handshake - depending on what your endpoint can do.

-1. Webhook endpoint must return an HTTP 200 status code.
-1. One of the following properties must be available in the response
-   - `validationCode` to complete **Synchronous handshake**
-   - `validationUrl` to transition to manual validation mode (**Asynchronous handshake**).
-Event subscription status changes to `AwaitingManualAction`.
-You must perform a GET request to this URL within 5 minutes, otherwise, status will change to `Failed`, and you must restart the process.
+#### 1. Synchronous Handshake (The Quick Reply)

+**How it works:** Event Grid's validation request will contain a special code called `validationCode`.

+**Your endpoint's job:** Your code must find this `validationCode` in the request and immediately send it back in the response body.

+**Analogy:** Event Grid calls you and asks, "What's the secret word?"
+You immediately reply with the secret word.
+The subscription is approved instantly.

+#### 2. Asynchronous Handshake (The Delayed Reply)

+**How it works:** Event Grid's validation request will contain a special URL called `validationUrl`.

+**Your endpoint's job:** Your code simply needs to return an HTTP 200 OK response without any special body.

+**Your other job:** You (or an automated process) must then make a separate GET request to the `validationUrl` you received.
+You have 5 minutes to do this.

+**Analogy:** Event Grid leaves a note on your door with a link to a website.
+You just acknowledge you got the note.
+Then, within 5 minutes, you must visit that website link to confirm.
+If you don't, the subscription Failed.

 **📝 NOTE:** Self-signed certificates are not supported for validation; a signed certificate from a commercial CA is required.